Greek Yogurt Sauce

 Ingredients for recipe: Greek yogurt, fresh dill, dill powder, salt, olive oil, garlic, and lemon.

-• Greek yogurt: It makes the sauce tangy and fresh without using heavy cream.
-I recommend 2% Greek yogurt which has more fat and moisture and won’t separate after mixing.
+• Greek yogurt: I recommend 2% Greek yogurt which has more fat and less moisture, and won’t separate after mixing.
+But any greek yogurt or even plain yogurt will work.

-• Salt: For flavoring the sauce.
+• Seasoning: I use dried dill and salt.
 Feel free to add in other spices and black pepper.

 How to Make Greek Yogurt Sauce